Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 It used to be that you primarily found boiled peanuts at roadside stands or big events.
 Now, many restaurants also sell them now as appetizers or side dishes.

-Whether fine dining or at a baseball game, the boiled peanut and mint julep are a perfect companion.
+Whether fine dining or at a baseball game, the boiled peanut is a perfect companion.
 Our favorite boiled peanuts recipe is a spicy one that’s sure to give you a kick of flavor!

 Oh She-Crab Soup, how we love you.
 One of our favorite Southern foods.
 This Southern dish is the richest, creamiest, savoriest bisque you’ll ever have.